-SWAT uses five databases to store information required for plant growth, urban land characteristics, tillage, fertilizer components and pesticide properties.
+SWAT uses five databases to store information related to plant growth, urban land characteristics, tillage implements, fertilizer components and pesticide properties.
 The tillage database distributed with SWAT contains mixing depth and mixing efficiency data for the most common tillage implements.

 Tillage operations redistribute nutrients, pesticide and residue in the soil profile.
-Appendix A documents the source of parameter values in the distributed database.
+Appendix A documents the source of parameter values in the database file provided with the model.

 Following is a brief description of the variables in the tillage database file.
 They are listed in the order they appear within the file.